Lawyers

 Defense cases

-For more than seven years, Ronan has represented a Fortune 50 home improvement retailer in dozens of cases on claims ranging from $50,000 to $150 million in federal and state courts in Georgia, California, Texas and Illinois.
+For nearly 15 years, Ronan has represented a Fortune 50 home improvement retailer in dozens of cases on claims ranging from $50,000 to $150 million in federal and state courts in Georgia, California, Texas, and Illinois.

-Successfully defended the Hospital Authority of Albany-Dougherty County in defeating antitrust violation claims brought by the Federal Trade Commission (FTC) and the Georgia State Attorney General’s office.
+Successfully defended the Hospital Authority of Albany-Dougherty County in defeating antitrust claims brought by the Federal Trade Commission (FTC) and the Georgia State Attorney General’s office.
 The FTC sought to enjoin the $195 million acquisition of Palmyra Medical Center by the Hospital Authority of Albany-Dougherty County.
 A district court judge ruled that the Hospital Authority and other defendants were immune from antitrust claims, dismissed the FTC’s complaint with prejudice, and denied the FTC’s request for an injunction to prevent closing of the $195 million all-cash deal to acquire the 248-bed Palmyra hospital.
 The 11th Circuit Court affirmed the ruling and allowed the acquisition to move forward.
-Bondurant Mixson lawyers represented the Hospital Authority in Federal Court, the 11th Circuit Court, and during the FTC’s administrative process.
+Bondurant lawyers represented the Hospital Authority in Federal Court, the 11th Circuit Court, during the FTC’s administrative process and ultimately helped negotiate a satisfactory resolution to the dispute.

 Successfully defended a plastics manufacturing company and its owners against claims of trade secret misappropriation and breach of confidentiality agreements after a failed merger.
 The case was the first one to consider and apply the statute of limitations in a Georgia trade secret case.